O Ornitólogo

 Why not take part in the adventure of our senses?’

-With his political tunnel vision and voice-in-the-wilderness complex, Armond White a reliably infuriating critic[1] yet his piece on The Ornithologist is worth reading.
+With his political tunnel vision and voice-in-the-wilderness complex, Armond White is a reliably infuriating critic[1] yet his piece on The Ornithologist is worth reading.
 This gay conservative reviews for Out as well as National Review: on this occasion, his feeling for and knowledge of queer cinema gets the better of his reactionary side (although that side isn’t completely absent).
 White seems to write more honestly than usual, safe in the knowledge that a film like this – foreign language, largely unknown actors – isn’t designed to make a splash in the mainstream press, let alone be widely seen.
 (The Ornithologist has been shown at festivals and beyond since late 2016 but still has only fifty reviews on Rotten Tomatoes.)
 João Pedro Rodrigues, now fifty-one, has been making feature films since 2000.
 I don’t know his work but am prepared to believe White when, writing in an unusually sympathetic tone, he says that Rodrigues ‘always struggles with his gayness, usually in films filled with macabre, mysterious events’; and to agree with White’s description of The Ornithologist as a ‘strange, mesmerizing study of the transformation of gay consciousness’.
 In contrast, Peter Bradshaw in the Guardian – the kind of reviewer and newspaper anathema to White – sounds as if, rather than engaging with the film, he’s merely saying what he thinks he ought to say.
 Bradshaw describes The Ornithologist as a ‘dreamily erotic, playfully baffling and beautifully shot movie … a secular meditation on faith and acceptance’.

 As will be obvious from much of the above, Rodrigues’s film is replete with religious imagery and symbolism.
 The hagiographic aspect extends beyond St Anthony: as Armond White notes, the bound Fernando evokes St Sebastian.
 The Chinese girls, before they turn on Fernando, express fears that spirits are at work in the forest; the rationalist Fernando assures them there’s no such thing as spirits or the devil or God but is compelled by his experiences to think again.
-When Fernando/Anthony finds him, Tomé bears the fatal injury of his dead twin; in a twist on doubting Thomas feeling Christ’s wounds, Anthony inserts his fingers into Tomé (Thomas)’s.
+When Fernando/Anthony finds him, Tomé bears the fatal injury of his dead twin; in a twist on doubting Thomas feeling Christ’s wounds, Anthony inserts his fingers into Tomé (Thomas)’s wounds.
 This also echoes a moment involving Fei and Ling before they meet Fernando: one of the women cuts her knee; the other feels the wound and tastes the blood.

 The religious references don’t, as such, amount to more than a suggestive narrative design.
 For most of its running time (just under two hours) The Ornithologist is visually compelling but its into-the-wild themes seem hackneyed and the pace is leisurely, to say the least.
 You admire the landscapes – their coloration, the flow and force of water – that Rodrigues and his cinematographer Rui Poças create; you’re always aware there’s plenty of opportunity to admire them because not much else is going on in many of the images.
 The queer elements in the material create a very different effect.
 Although the texts from Sergio imply that Fernando is gay, his sexual orientation isn’t clear until he meets Jesus.
 From this point on, it feels central.
-The brief finale on the road into Padua may be a simple affirmation of gay togetherness but the lengthy, pretentious dark night of the soul that’s preceded it suggests the protagonist’s self-realisation is hard won.
+The brief finale on the road into Padua may be a simple affirmation of gay togetherness but the lengthy, pretentious dark night of the soul that has preceded it suggests the protagonist’s self-realisation is hard won.
 The ending makes you reflect on what you’ve watched and see things you noticed in a different light – the fear-of-women motif (the Chinese misandrists, the huntresses on horseback), the embattled masculinity and melancholy dignity of Paul Hamy’s Fernando.
 (It makes emotional sense that Hamy is eventually physically eliminated.)
 If Armond White’s summary of João Pedro Rodrigues’s film-making sensibility is correct, this interpretation makes The Ornithologist sound ridiculously self-dramatising and hyperbolic.
 It is those things but it’s finally moving too.

 19 February 2018